kekyo/DupeNukem/README.md

 ![.NET world to JavaScript invoking](Images/diagram2.png)

+It is complemental design.
 Both .NET and JavaScript, we can design methods and functions assuming a nearly identical structure.
 And with DupeNukem, you can use it for multi-platform `WebView` based applications without having to use different implementations for each `WebView` interface.
 The implementation can be standardized.

 This may seem simple at first glance, but there are some difficult issues to be addressed, such as the following: